Alonzo G. Draper: Civil War service

 In February 1865, Draper was again involved in a controversy with fellow officers.
 This time, Draper brought charges against Wild who was, by that time, a division commander.
 Draper charged Wild with "conduct prejudicial to good order and military discipline."
 Wild, according to Draper, had slandered Draper's reputation by insinuating that he was malicious and biased in his behavior towards other officers.
 As a result of the charges, Wild was relieved of command of his division and demoted to command of a brigade.

 Post-war

 After the war, Draper remained in army and was mortally wounded on August 30, 1865, in Brazos Santiago, Texas, by an accidental gunshot wound by soldiers in target practice.
 He died on September 3, 1865.
 Draper was buried in Pine Grove Cemetery in Lynn, Massachusetts.

+In media

 Draper is portrayed in Black Cloud Rising, 2022 historic fiction by David Wright Faladé.
 Draper is the commanding officer of the protagonist and narrator, Richard Etheridge, who was among the first enlistees in the African Brigade, later known as 36th U.S. Colored Troops.
 The plot follows them from March 1863 to the time of Draper’s death.